prapti3/Resume/README.md

 - CSS3: Applied for styling and layout.
 - BootStrap: Styling Framework .

-## Demo

-Explore the live demo of the project to see it in action: https://resume-ddd80.web.app/

  ## Contributing

 Interested in contributing to this project?
 We welcome contributions from the community.
 Here's how you can get involved: